Virus cases rise as booster rollout begins

 More than half a million Australians are dealing with COVID-19 infections as authorities begin to roll out a second booster for vulnerable groups.

-The number of active cases has climbed above the 500,000 mark for the first time since late January, when the initial summer Omicron wave receded.
+The number of active cases has climbed above the 500,000 mark for the first time since late-January, when the initial Omicron wave receded.

-About one in five PCR tests are coming back positive in Western Australia, which is still in the midst of its first major outbreak.
+Around one-in-five PCR tests are coming back positive in Western Australia which is still in the midst of its first major outbreak.

 Experts say a fourth jab will be critical in the effort to protect at-risk Australians ahead of winter, with a surge in cases of the virus and influenza looming.